survivejs/webpack-book/manuscript/packages/02_authoring.md

   /* Package development dependencies needed to develop/compile it */
   "devDependencies": { ... },

   /* Package peer dependencies.
-The consumer will fix versions. */ /* In npm3 these won't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* If you want to include RC versions to the range, consider */
+The consumer fixes exact versions. */ /* In npm3 these won't get installed automatically and it's */ /* up to the user to define which versions to use. */ /* If you want to include RC versions to the range, consider */